irfanhakim-as/homelab-wiki/topics/proxmox.md

 ### Create LXC Container Template

-This details how to create a Container Template out of an LXC.
+This details how to create a Container Template out of an LXC Container.

 1. Launch the Proxmox Virtual Environment web interface on a web browser.